How to Motivate People

 However, I had a solution to this.
 When I said that developers got a mark out of 10 for timeliness, they didn’t get 10 for finishing on time.
 They got 7.
 If they wanted to get 8 or 9 or 10 they had to finish ahead of schedule.
 There was one developer called Adam Sandling who consistently finished all his work ahead of schedule.

 This was a huge bonus for the project as this helped to equalise out one or two other delays that we had on the project.
 It was crucial.

 Another motivation for Adam was in improving as a developer.
 As we said earlier on we measured software by Function Points.
-We fed back to the developers how productive they were as measured in Function Points delivered per month.
-It’s a bit like the cricket or baseball betting averages.
+We fed back to the developers how productive they were, as measured in Function Points delivered per month.
+It’s a bit like the cricket or baseball batting averages.

 People want to improve.
 You have to motivate people properly though.
 They want to be a 30 Function Points a month developer rather than a 20 Function Points a month developer.

 It is a measure of how good they are.
 Just like baseball or cricket players they want to getter themselves.
 It motivates them to become better.
 Now, there is motivation for them to finish work ahead of schedule.